"Stories of fraternal bonding in ancient China "

-According to Confusion values, the ideal fraternal relationship is 兄友弟恭, meaning “The elder brother is friendly and the younger brother is respectful.”
+According to Confucian values, the ideal fraternal relationship is 兄友弟恭, meaning “The elder brother is friendly and the younger brother is respectful.”
 Because of the (all but defunct) One-Child policy, many of today’s youngsters don’t have brothers.
 But given the following famous pairs in history, this could be a good thing:

 Boyi and Shuqi make senseless sacrifices

 Boyi and Shuqi were sons of the ruling lord of Guzhu, a vassal state of the Shang (1600 – 1046 BCE) and Zhou (1046 – 256 BCE) dynasties.
 The younger brother, Shuqi, was the chosen successor of his father, but he felt he should give the throne to his elder brother due to the ritual law of primogeniture.
 Boyi, though, believed it would be unfilial to accept the throne against his father’s will, so he left the country to avoid further discussion of the matter.

 However, 孝 (filial piety) was not the only moral principle at stake: 悌, meaning “love and respect one’s elder brother,” was no less important in ancient society than respect for parents, so Shuqi also left the state.
 Eventually, the throne went to another brother who apparently had no such qualms.